-Amy Pechacek: Celebrating Wisconsin's Innovation in Workforce Development
+Amy Pechacek: Celebrating Wisconsin's innovation in workforce development

 For more than 110 years, Wisconsin has been a leader in workforce innovation, advancing ideas to cultivate a workforce that remains the envy of the nation.

-Today, that powerful cycle of worker productivity, economic growth, job creation and workforce training has contributed to a labor force participation rate that – at 66.5% – is a full 4.8 percentage points higher than the national rate of 61.7%.
+Today, that powerful cycle of worker productivity, economic growth, job creation and workforce training has contributed to a labor force participation rate that – at 66.5% – is a full 4.8 percentage points higher than the national rate of 61.7 percent.

 And our statewide unemployment rate?
 At 3.9% we're approaching our pre-pandemic levels.
 The seasonally adjusted numbers from August remain well below the national rate of 5.2%.